iHomeschool Network

 Setting up a Montessori activity table can be a great way to celebrate the seasons!

 Our nature table is a pivotal part of our homeschool.
 Creating the invitation to learn and play doesn’t take long, and the fruitfulness provides long-term benefits.
 We typically change our theme 2-3 times each month, rotating resources and activities for each display.
-Our Montessori tables are based upon weekly nature themes following our nature curricula (Exploring Nature With Children and Florida Nature Guide).
+Our Montessori tables are based on weekly nature themes following our nature curricula (Exploring Nature With Children and Florida Nature Guide).

 How to Set Up a Seasonal Themed Montessori Activity Table

 Today, I’m going to explain the how and why behind our nature table setups.
-I’ll walk you through an example of our Bee Week table, explaining and linking the resources we used, as well as, the reasons behind them.
+I’ll walk you through an example of our Bee Week table, explaining and linking the resources we used, as well as the reasons behind them.

 If you are inspired to create your own Montessori activity table at home or in the classroom, it certainly doesn’t need to be nature-based.
 Any theme can lend itself to a beautiful and inviting display for children to engage and learn.